Kelym/kelym.github.io/_projects/2019-06-08-f-imitation.md

 ---
 image: 20190608-fimitation-teaser.png
 title: Imitation Learning as f-Divergence Minimization
-excerpt: We propose a general framework for imitation learning, formulating imitation learning as estimating and minimizing f-Divergence.
-By plugging in different divergences, we are able to recover existing algorithms such as Behavior Cloning (Kullback-Leibler), GAIL (Jensen Shannon) and Dagger (Total Variation).
-We address the problem of learning from multi-modal demonstrations.
-Instead of attempting to learn all modes, we argue that in many tasks it is sufficient to imitate any one of them.
-We show that the state-of-the-art methods, due to their choice of loss function, often incorrectly interpolate between such modes.
-Our key insight is to minimize the right divergence between the learner and the expert state-action distributions, namely the reverse KL divergence.
-Empirical results show that our approximate technique is able to imitate multi-modal behaviors more reliably than GAIL and behavior cloning.
+excerpt: We propose a general framework for imitation learning (IL), formulating IL as estimating and minimizing f-Divergence.
+By plugging in different divergences, we are able to recover existing SOTA IL algorithms such as Behavior Cloning, GAIL and Dagger.
+Our framework shows that these algorithms are all minimizing a lower bound of the trajectory divergence between learner and expert.
 author: <b>Liyiming Ke</b>, Sanjiban Choudhury, Matt Barnes, Wen Sun, Gilwoo Lee, Siddhartha Srinivasa
 venue: WAFR
 year: 2020